Behind the scenes: Woodland management during the winter months

 What happens to the cut wood?

-Hazel is fantastic for growing useful products: hedgerow stakes (2inch thick straight poles for hedge laying or hurdle uprights), binders (1inch thick young supple shoots for weaving in hurdles), beanpoles (>1inch diameter straight poles for gardening supports), firewood (thick wood left as long as possible).
-The coppice products can be used in hurdle making, hedge laying, deadwood habitat piles, and as a sustainable firewood.
-Brittle growth and knotty tops of cut hazel is used as brash (a term which describes any offcut twigs or branches that have no production value) to cover and protect coppice stools and for building dead hedge coups around stools to deter deer from grazing the new shoots and to define the paths and tracks through the woodlands.
+Hazel is fantastic for growing useful products: hedgerow stakes (two-inch thick straight poles for hedge laying or hurdle uprights), binders (one-inch thick young supple shoots for weaving hurdles), and beanpoles (less than one-inch diameter straight poles for gardening supports).
+Coppiced products can also be used to create deadwood habitat piles and sustainable firewood.
+Brittle growth and knotty tops of cut hazel is used as brash (a term which describes any offcut twigs or branches that have no production value) to cover and protect coppice stools and for building dead hedge coups to deter deer from grazing the new shoots.

-The team has also built several hurdles from our coppice products (stakes and binders) which have been utilised in different parts of the Forest - a wildlife screen for wetland bird surveys at Honeybourne, barriers to redirect foot traffic back onto paths, and shelters to protect pond habitats.
-Pieces suitable for firewood are split, seasoned, and donated to the learning and skills team for their campfires, so nothing goes to waste!
+The forestry team has built several hurdles from our coppiced products - wildlife screens for wetland bird surveying, shelters to protect pond habitats, and barriers to redirect foot traffic back onto waymarked paths.
+Pieces suitable for firewood are split, seasoned, and donated to the outdoor learning team for their campfires, so nothing goes to waste!

 Pollarding

-Pollarding involves removing the major branches of a tree back to the main trunk to rejuvenate / reshoot from just below the head.
+Pollarding involves removing the upper branches of a tree back to the main stem, encouraging new shoots to grow from dormant buds below the cut.
 It is a similar method to coppicing but is done at height.
-It can be done on young and mature trees in woodlands and open areas, sometimes on very large trees leaving a monolith over 5m high.
-It can be done for several reasons – to reduce tree height and spread temporarily to improve light conditions within a woodland, regular pollarding to restrict growth of a tree in a confined space/formal setting, and to encourage the growth of young stems.
-There is no fixed height.
-It is sometimes referred to as copparding (in between coppicing and pollarding) when done at a lower level but above the browse line.
+Young and mature trees can be pollarded in woodlands and open areas, including very large specimens, sometimes leaving a standing stem over five metres high.
+Pollarding can be carried out for several reasons, including reducing tree height and spread, improving light conditions within woodland, restricting growth in confined or formal settings, and encouraging the production of young shoots.
+There is no fixed pollarding height.
+It is sometimes referred to as copparding, a practice intermediate between coppicing and pollarding, where trees are cut at a lower height but above the browse line.

 Thinning

-Thinning of woodlands - selective felling of poor/substandard trees to allow better examples to thrive and mature - is an important management technique.
-Thinning woodlands with tools mimics the natural process in woodlands, where dead and damaged trees fall down (due to disease, age, wind, or interaction with animals like beavers and bison) and creates open space within woodlands.
-These natural processes are less prevalent in many of our young woodlands because the trees are often of a uniform age, lacking deadwood from veteran/mature trees, and there is an absence of grazing mammals to disturb the woodland and create varied habitats.
+Thinning of woodlands - selective felling of poor or substandard trees to allow better examples to thrive and mature - is an important management technique.
+Thinning woodlands mimics the natural process in woodlands, where dead and damaged trees fall (due to disease, age, weather, or interaction with animals) and creates open spaces within woodlands.
+These natural processes are less prevalent in many of our young woodlands because the trees are often of a uniform age, lacking deadwood from mature trees, and there is an absence of grazing mammals to disturb the woodland and create varied habitats.

 -